Overview#

 Code Formatter

 Noctule comes with a native formatter for Swift files.
 The code style settings are available at Preferences → Editor → Color Scheme → Swift.
+External formatters are supported by Format on Save settings.

 Quick Fixes